syncfusion-content/winui-docs/winui/Funnel-Chart/Getting-Started.md

 ## Enable tooltip

-Tooltips are used to show information about the segment, when mouse over on it.
+Tooltips are used to display information about a segment, when the mouse is moved over it.
 Enable tooltip by setting series [ShowTooltip]() property as true.

 {% tabs %}